 Extension of employment beyond the retiring age

-The University operates an employer justified retirement age for all academic staff and for academic-related posts in grade 8 and above, for which the retirement date is the 30 September immediately preceding the 69th birthday.
-For existing employees any employment beyond the retirement age is subject to approval through the central university's procedures.
+The University operates an employer justified retirement age for all academic staff, for which the retirement date is the 30 September immediately preceding the 70th birthday.
+For existing employees any employment beyond the retirement age is subject to approval through the central university's procedures on EJRA.

 This page contains information on the processes for academic staff in post.
-Information about processes for appointing academic staff and appointing heads of department can be found here and about award of titles can be found here.
+Read information about processes for appointing academic staff and appointing heads of department and about award of titles and merit pay.
 If you have a query about academic staffing that is not answered by the documents on these pages, please contact the Academic HR Team.